 3. Bad Diffraction At High Apertures

-It’s great at f5.6 and even to f9 but starts to lose quality quickly by f11 making this not such a great landscape lens if you like shooting above f11.
-Which on a lens as wide as 35mm, it’s not really necessary to stop down more than f11 anyway.
+It’s great at f5.6 and even at f9 but starts to lose quality quickly by f11 making this not such a great landscape lens if you like shooting above f11.

 Big Island Hawaii on the Sony A7r @ f9.5